-Claire C. McCaskill Age: 69 Director Since: 2022 INDEPENDENT COMMITTEES A
+Director Since: 2022 INDEPENDENT

 Claire C. McCaskill has served as a director of Mobileye since October 2022.
 Senator McCaskill has been serving as a political analyst for NBCUniversal Media, LLC and as a Corporate Speaker through the Washington Speakers Bureau since 2019.
 Prior to joining NBCUniversal and the Washington Speakers Bureau, Senator McCaskill served as a United States Senator from Missouri from 2007 to 2019, as State Auditor of Missouri from 1999 to 2007 and as elected County Prosecutor for Jackson County from 1992 to 1999.
 Senator McCaskill earned her B.A. and J.D. from the University of Missouri.
-We believe Senator McCaskill's extensive experience in government as an elected official, which provides our board of directors with important insight on government relations at the state, federal, and international levels, and her legal background, make her well qualified to serve as a director.
+We believe Senator McCaskill's extensive experience in government as an elected official, which provides our Board with important insight on government relations at the state, federal, and international levels, and her legal background, make her well qualified to serve as a director.

+Christine Pambianchi

-Christine Pambianchi Age: 54 Director Since: 2022 COMMITTEES C (Chair) and G
+Director Since: 2022

+C (Chair) and G